aleksa000777/RestaurantApplication/README.md

 *give a receipt with tax and tips*

 *as chef you can see orders and set it as done*

+*as chef you can see the time left since the order was made*

 *as an admin you can add servers and add/edit the food in restaurant*